Oregon Maritime Lawyer

 Don’t guess about your rights to compensation for your injuries.
 Consult an experienced maritime lawyer who can discuss the strengths and weakness of your injury claim with you.
 Almost all maritime injury lawyers work on a contingency fee basis.
 This means that you owe no fees to the lawyer unless he successfully recovers money damages for you.

 Maritime injury lawyer James Beard is one of the Northwest’s most experienced maritime injury law firms.
 He is always on the side of the injured fisherman and never represents the employer or vessel owner.
 If you have been seriously injured in a commercial fishing accident off the coast of Oregon or aboard an Oregon fishing boat fishing in Alaska, Washington or California, consult with an experienced maritime lawyer about your legal rights to compensation under Federal law.
 Never sign a release of claims without consulting with a qualified maritime injury lawyer.

 An injured seaman has the right to select his own treating doctors.
 You do not have to treat with doctors selected by the vessel owner’s insurance company.
 You don’t have to return to work if you are not fit for duty.
 Returning to work too soon following an injury aboard a commercial fishing vessel puts you and your fellow crewmen are at risk for subsequent injuries.

-If you have questions about your rights to compensation aboard an Oregon commercial fishing vessel, contact James M. Beard to discuss your claim.
+If you have questions about your rights to compensation aboard an Oregon commercial fishing vessel, contact Beard and his partners at Johnson Beard & Trueb PC to discuss your claim.
 Beard has 30 years of experience representing injured commercial fishermen.
 He can explain to you the strengths and weaknesses of your potential claim.